opensearch-project/documentation-website/_opensearch/rest-api/analyze-apis/perform-text-analysis.md

 ---
 layout: default
 title: Perform text analysis
-parent: Analyze APIs
+parent: Analyze API
 grand_parent: REST API reference
 nav_order: 2
 ---

 # Perform text analysis

-Analyzes a text string and returns the resulting tokens.
+The perform text analysis API analyzes a text string and returns the resulting tokens.

 If you use the security plugin, you must have the `manage index` privilege.
 If you simply want to analyze text, you must have the `manager cluster` privilege.
 {: .note}